kmkleyn/article-api/README.md

 # article-api
-A RESTful API that communicates with a mongoDB database using Mongoose to get, post, delete, put and patch articles.
+A RESTful API built with Node.js and Express.js that communicates with a mongoDB database using Mongoose to get, post, delete, put and patch articles.